InsureMO/rainbow-d9/d9-n1/README.md

 page or section, affecting all the content.
 Even with the premise of virtual DOM diffing in React, it can still easily lead to performance issues on the page.

-To address this problem as much as possible, communication must be restricted to relevant component scopes, avoiding global refresh as much as possible.
+To address this problem as much as possible, communication must be restricted to relevant widget scopes, avoiding global refresh as much as possible.
 Therefore, `d9` adopts the following approach:

 ```typescript jsx